David Collado: Personal life

-Miguel David Collado Morales was born on September 29, 1975 in the city of Santo Domingo, Dominican Republic.
+Miguel David Collado Morales was born on September 29, 1975, in the city of Santo Domingo, Dominican Republic.
 His parents are David Collado and Oneyda Morales.
-He attended school at the San Juan Bautista School; he later obtained a Bachelor's Degree in Business Relations and a Bachelor's Degree in Business Administration.
-Atlantic University.
+He attended school at the San Juan Bautista School; he later obtained a bachelor's degree in Business Relations and a bachelor's degree in Business Administration from Atlantic University.

 Corporate career

 He was founder and partner of the company Tedeco/Móvil Time.
 He ventured into the film industry with the production company Entrepreneur Films, serving as executive producer of the Dominican films El Rey de Najayo, Ponchao and Pueto Pa Mí He was president of Medios Emprendedores, a communications company that publishes the magazine Emprendedores and the television program of the same name.
 He contributed to the formation of entrepreneurs with international figures such as Rudy Giuliani, Alan Greenspan, George W. Bush and John C. Maxwell, whom he invited to the Dominican Republic to give lectures to students and young entrepreneurs.